Argument Check

 Single logical value.
 Are the numeric values between 0 and 1 (proportion)?
 If

-TRUE, can be used alone, i.e., without checking the class, mode, etc., of the object to test.- double_as_integer_allowed
+TRUE, can be used alone, i.e., without necessarily checking the class, mode, etc., of the object to test.- double_as_integer_allowed

 Single logical value.
 If

-TRUE, no error is reported in the checking message if argument is set totypeof = "integer"orclass = "integer", while the reality istypeof == "double"orclass == "numeric"but with zero as modulo (reminder of a division).
+TRUE, no error is reported in the checking message if thetypeofargument is set to"integer", while the reality is type"double"but with zero as modulo (reminder of a division).
 This means thati <- 1, which istypeof(i) == "double"is considered as an integer when settingdouble_as_integer_allowed = TRUE.
 Warning:double_as_integer_allowed = TRUEusesdata %% 1 == 0Lbut notisTRUE(all.equal(data %% 1, 0))is used here because the argument checks for integers stored as double (does not check for decimal numbers that are approximate integers).- options

 Vector of character strings or integers indicating all the possible option values for the